HOW TO USE ABREVA® CREAM

-You know that using Abreva cream properly is your best OTC cold sore defense—so you can get back to living your life cold sore free.
+You know that using Abreva® cream properly is your only non-prescription cold sore defense — so you can get back to living your life cold sore free.
 But make sure you use it early for the best results.

 Don’t Skimp; Don’t Skip

-Abreva cream is recommended for adults and children 12 years and over, and should be used exactly as directed: five times a day (starting with the first sign a cold sore is coming on) until your cold sore is healed, for a maximum of 10 days.
+Abreva® cream is recommended for adults and children 12 years and older, and should be used exactly as directed: five times a day (starting with the first sign a cold sore is coming on) until your cold sore is healed, for a maximum of 10 days.

 Keep It Clean